Arav-Arun/Monad-Blitz-v2_MonCircle/README.md

 - **Built for consumer applications**
   Monad is optimized for high-frequency use cases like payments, gaming, and commerce — structurally aligned with loyalty infrastructure needs.

----

-**In short:** Ethereum makes digital ownership possible; Monad makes it practical for everyday commerce.